Large Language Models Are Active Critics in NLG Evaluation: Experiment Settings

-We standardize all benchmarks into a uniform format that includes: (1) the machine-generated texts to be evaluated, (2) the source input used by generation systems to produce these texts, and (3) the human scores assessing the generated outputs' quality.
+We standardize all benchmarks into a uniform format that includes: (1) the machine-generated responses for evaluation, (2) the source input used by the generation systems for response generation, and (3) the human scores assessing response quality.